Disco Datsun: 1980 Nissan 280ZX S130 Tenth Anniversary Edition – Sold?

 The MotoManTV YouTube channel provides a modern-day perspective of the 1980 Datsun 280ZX anniversary edition:

-What’s most impressive about this 1980 Datsun 280ZX is how the condition of the paint and interior belies the 161,000 miles driven.
+What’s most impressive about this 1980 Datsun 280ZX is how the paint and interior condition belies the 161,000 miles driven.
 You’ll need to confirm with the seller how much of the cosmetics have been restored versus what remains original.

 Here’s the seller’s description: